sedatDemiriz/satisfy-calc/README.md

 Enter recipe # to use: _
 ```

-In both cases the first recipe from the list was selected, and the crafting tree is constructed automatically after all necessary recipes have been selected:
+In both cases the base recipe from the list was selected, and the crafting tree is constructed automatically after all selections have been made:
 ```
 Begin crafting tree calculation...
 Please select what recipe to use at each step: